kdgdkd/ramiho/README.md

 ramiho uses four ways of saving connexions:
 ALSA connexions
 - embedded in ramiho's code under three fFAV_x functions, as lists of aconnect commands
-- aconsvd files under favcnx directory, as lists of aconnect commands; these files are also used to save current aconnect configurations, so they may get overwritten midish connexions
+- aconsvd files under favcnx directory, as lists of aconnect commands; these files are also used to save current aconnect configurations and may get overwritten midish connexions
 - mdshcnx files under favcnx directory, that allow for advanced routing configuration using midish
 - mdshsvd files under favcnx directory, as midish shell files; there are used to save current midish configurations and may get overwritten